Advice for children with constipation

 PLAY ACTIVITIES AND EXERCISES:

-- Make it a fun time!
+• Make it a fun time!
 Look at ERIC’s Toileting Reward Chart for more ideas to motivate your child.
-A 10 - 15 minute toilet sit should be long enough.
+10 to 15 minutes should be long enough for a toilet sit.

 Promoting a healthy bowel: